ministryofjustice/service_assessments/phases/v2/alpha.md

 ### Evidence
 Service Manager able to:

-* explain their plan for increasing digital take up.
+* Explain their plan for increasing digital take up.
-* explain what other channels the service is delivered through.
+* Explain what other channels the service is delivered through.
-* explain what data they collect on their other channels.
+* Explain what data they collect on their other channels.
-* explain how they collect analytical data on service usage for each channel.
+* Explain how they collect analytical data on service usage for each channel.
-* explain which organisations/groups help your user with the existing digital or non-digital services.
+* Explain which organisations/groups help your user with the existing digital or non-digital services.
-* show customer insight from: research with real users, user demographics, attitudes, behaviours and channel preferences, and customer journey maps.
+* Show customer insight from: research with real users, user demographics, attitudes, behaviours and channel preferences, and customer journey maps.
-* explain how each channel meets different users’ needs.
+* Explain how each channel meets different users’ needs.

 ## Point 15: Use tools for analysis that collect performance data.
 Use this data to analyse the success of the service and to translate this into features and tasks for the next phase of development.